 These programs are not professional certifications, but rather a suggested list of courses created as a guide for students seeking deepened knowledge of Geography beyond the major requirements.
+Students are often better served just taking the courses needed to fulfill the requirements of a track and getting better grades, rather than taking extra classes to get the certificate and not having the time to do their best work in two or more demanding classes in the same semester.
+Employers will be more impressed with the better grades than in a certificate created by the Geography Department.
 The two certificates are offered by the Department of Geography and are open to all Rutgers students.
 Students who are interested in receiving a certificate must complete the requirements below and contact the undergraduate director for a final review in their last semester.
 The certificate is awarded only with, or subsequent to, the awarding of a baccalaureate degree in an approved major.

 Geospatial Information Science Certificate

 A certificate in geospatial information science is awarded to students who complete the following courses with a grade B or better for each course.
 These courses are very time intensive, and it is suggested that students talk to an advisor before registering for more than one in a semester.

 - 450:421 Advanced Geographic Information Systems

 Certificate in International Geographic Perspectives